 Besides using data to come up with the right business plan, data analysis also helps businesses find new customer images, consolidating competitive advantages, for breakthroughs movement.

-what is POS data stands for?
+What is POS data stand for?

 In the past, Point of Sale (POS) systems are commonly known for their ability to record data related to accounting when businesses make a sale.
 For example, in the typical case of a payment transaction (cash payment, or card payment), the Purchase Order information will be recorded in the POS system.

-Today, cloud-based POS systems have evolved to record more information such as the number of products sold, inventory, customer profiles, favorable purchase time, along with many other data in 4 categories: sales, products, employees, customers.
+Today, cloud-based POS systems have evolved to record more information such as the number of products sold, inventory, customer profiles, and favorable purchase time, along with many other data in 4 categories: sales, products, employees, and customers.

 61% of merchants prefer the data analysis feature of a POS system when considering buying a POS system.
 Once again, the data proves that the benefit of POS data is undeniable.